ThanosVk/ChatBot/README.md

     model.h5 – This is the trained model.

     main.py – This is the Python script in which we developed a GUI for our chatbot.
 Users are able to interact with the bot.

+    requirements.txt - This is a text file which contains the prerequisites packages